ahmed-esh/AR/README.md

 ## AR website using python
-**this is for my class if you feel it's usful by all means go for it
+**this is for my class if you feel it's useful by all means go for it